Dynamic-Capital/Dynamic-Capital/apps/landing/README.md

 other static hosts serve for the marketing site while the standalone Next.js server continues to power the authenticated experience.

+If the web build fails, the landing build will now keep the previous `_static/` export (or generate a lightweight placeholder) so the broader pipeline can continue without losing the last good snapshot.

 You can still preview the exported bundle locally:

 ```bash